 \paragraph{Bike Sharing.} The \emph{Bike sharing} dataset is used for a regression task, predicting the total number of bike rentals based on features such as weather conditions, season, and time of day.
 The dataset was preprocessed by applying a \texttt{RobustScaler} to the numerical features to handle outliers, and ordinal encoding was applied to the categorical features \texttt{season} and \texttt{weather}.
 For neural network models, the target variable was log-normalized using the transformation $y=\text{log}(y+1)$ to stabilize variance and improve model performance.
 The following models were evaluated:

-\begin{itemize} \item \textbf{Random Forest}: A random forest model with 50 trees was trained on the preprocessed data, achieving an $R^2 = 0.9471 \pm 0.0024$ and a MSE $=1\,863 \pm 103$. \item \textbf{Neural Network}: A fully connected neural network with four hidden layers (sizes 100, 50, 10, 1) was trained on the preprocessed data, where the categorical features were treated as numeric and standardized.
+\begin{itemize} \item \textbf{Random Forest}: A random forest model with 50 trees was trained on the preprocessed data, achieving an $R^2$ of $0.9471 \pm 0.0024$ and an MSE of $1\,863 \pm 103$. \item \textbf{Neural Network}: A fully connected neural network with four hidden layers (sizes 100, 50, 10, 1) was trained on the preprocessed data, where the categorical features were treated as numeric and standardized.
 The regression target variable was additionally log-normalized.
-This model achieved an $R^2 = 0.9436 \pm 0.0016$ and an MSE of $0.3299 \pm 0.0055$. \end{itemize}
+This model achieved an $R^2$ of $0.9436 \pm 0.0016$ and an MSE of $0.3299 \pm 0.0055$. \end{itemize}

-\paragraph{Titanic.} The \emph{Titanic} dataset is used for a binary classification task, predicting passenger survival based on features such as age, gender, class of travel, and fare.
-We pre-process the data by applying an \texttt{OrdinalEncoder} to the categorical features.
+\paragraph{Titanic.} The \emph{Titanic} dataset is used for a binary classification task that predicts the survival probability of passengers based on characteristics such as age, sex, class of travel, and fare.
+We preprocess the data by applying an \texttt{OrdinalEncoder} to the categorical features.

 \begin{itemize} \item \textbf{XGBoost}: The model was applied to the preprocessed data using default hyperparameters, achieving an $F_1$ score of $0.7408 \pm 0.0236$ and an accuracy (ACC) of $0.8119 \pm 0.0215$. \end{itemize}